HOME Blog Rift Valley Revelry

 It was time to eat, drink and be merry – nyama choma (roast meat), mursik (fermented milk), enaiho (honey beer) kule (fresh milk) among many more delicacies – full bellies and back to the dance floor.
 Ashe (Maa), kongoi (Kalenjin), alakara (Turkana) and thank you to our brothers and sisters.

-Azei is a much loved and respected member of the Angama family best known for his prowess during installation of somehow getting every single item from the onsite makeshift warehouse through the mud and pouring rain into just the right place.
-He was a fiend on the radio rapping out instructions and unmuddling the muddles.
-He is also known as The Voice of Angama Mara – you will understand when you come and stay.
+As a former Camp Manager, Azei is best known for his prowess during installation of somehow getting every single item from the onsite makeshift warehouse through the mud and pouring rain into just the right place.
+He was a fiend on the radio rapping out instructions and 'unmuddling the muddles'.

 Your email address will not be published.
 Required fields are marked*